jia1/jia1.github.io/content/posts/cloudflare-workers.md

 ---
 title: "Cloudflare Workers"
-date: 2020-09-15T21:31:40+08:00
+date: 2020-09-15T21:31:00+08:00
 draft: false
 tags: ["software","domains","cloudflare"]
 ---
 It's time to put my short custom domain to good use.
 [Cloudflare Workers](https://developers.cloudflare.com/workers/) is a quick 'n' dirty way for me to do URL forwarding from various paths of `jiay.ee` without having to set up DNS records or page rules.
-The former requires domain verification, and social media websites do not support custom domains (why will they).
+The former requires domain verification.
+Plus, social media websites do not support custom domains (why will they).
 The latter costs money (the first 3 page rules are free).

 My worker was named `"vanity"` for obvious reasons and it sits at `https://www.jiay.ee/*` and `https://jiay.ee/*`.
 Without further ado, here's my worker: